PGCE Primary with recommendation for QTS

 Our vision is to empower future generations.

-Our PGCE courses echo the vision, values, and principles as outlined by UCET (2020), and the purpose, vision, and values of The University of Manchester's vision and strategic plan.
+Our PGCE with QTS programmes echo the vision, values, and principles as outlined by UCET (2020), and the purpose, vision, and values of The University of Manchester's vision and strategic plan.
 As a well-established provider of ITE, we recognise that teaching is:

 • a challenging, complex, intellectual, and ethical endeavour;